ECEn 568 Microwave Remote Sensing Data Analysis Assignment

 While originally designed to measure winds over the

-ocean, it has also been successfully use for land and ice observations.
-BYU is
+ocean, SeaWinds data has also been successfully use for land and ice observations.
+BYU has

 Physical Oceanography Distributed Active Archive center.
 Software, documentation,